 One common complaint about millennials is that phones and computers preempted their need to learn face-to-face communication skills.
-They're great at Snapchat, the story goes, but they struggle to get their point across any other way.
 While I don't necessarily buy into this theory, it did come up a lot in my conversations with experts.

 "Communication is vital in any relationship," Tayeb Malik, the founder and CEO of Glydr told me, "not least that between an employee and boss.
 Even in today's tech-heavy workplace, the most important communication is still done face-to-face."

 Meetings, calls, interviews and sales pitches all require sharp communication and interpersonal skills.
 Consistently look helpless in these settings, and your boss might wonder how much value you bring to the company.